In this article, you will read about:

-As with other aspects of WordPress, themes are highly customizable and bring enhanced personalization options and flexibility.
+As with other aspects, the WordPress themes are highly customizable and bring enhanced personalization options and flexibility.

 What are WordPress Pages?

 A WordPress Page is a document that contains information and can be viewed via an Internet browser.
-Usually, the website pages include text and media, along with other functional elements – buttons, menus, and widgets.
+Usually, the website pages include text and media files, along with other functional elements – buttons, menus, and widgets.

 The general idea behind the pages is to display static information – one that is not often changed and updated.